apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry10/index.md

 To create a new project, you use the `create` command to set up the folder structure for your app.

 1. On the command line, navigate to the folder where you extracted Cordova.
-2. Run `npm install`
-3. Run the `create` command using the following syntax:
+2. Run the `create` command using the following syntax:
     ```
 	bin/create <path-to-project>
 	```